 Anytime we find a food that can relieve multiple health concerns, most of us jump on board and consume it as much as we can, right?
-Ginger, garlic, and kale, all seem to be some of the most popular.
-Others like coconut, cacao, avocado, and sweet potatoes are also wonderful foods many people love and enjoy for their health benefits.
-Plant-based foods like some of these, are stellar at preventing or treating current inflammation.
+Ginger and avocado, for example, are wonderful foods many people love and enjoy for their health benefits.
+Plant-based foods like some of these are stellar at preventing or treating current inflammation.
 They also all come with natural plant-based sources of vitamins and minerals, unlike supplements we might find on the market today.

-Many of us don’t think too much about using food on our bodies when we have a rash, cut, or wound of some sort though – and we should.
-When you think about it, why are we paying more money for bottled products that are made in a lab with chemicals, when we could actually just use simple foods instead?
-We know … it’s a little mind-boggling how our society has conditioned our beliefs.
-We want quick, easy, and affordable things that we can pick up at any corner drug store, supermarket or even the dollar store.
-But considering that the health risks these products come with continues to rise each day, we should avoid these products however we can.
-Many contain hundreds of chemicals in just a small container that our bodies have to deal with and try to break down.
-We’d be much better off turning to nature for our internal and external health needs.
+Many of us don’t think too much about using food on our bodies when we have a rash, cut, or wound of some sort, but we should.
+When you think about it, why are we paying more money for bottled products that are made in a lab with chemicals, when we could actually just use simple foods instead, in some cases?

 Why Turmeric is a Win for Your Skin

 Just like avocados can help soften your skin and fight aging when used as a mask, oatmeal can help with redness and acne, and apple cider vinegar can reduce acne and dullness, turmeric can be applied to your face or on other parts of your body to reduce inflammation and help with healing.
 It’s particularly great for applying to heal wounds fairly quickly by making a turmeric paste.
 Don’t worry, it’s not hard and can be done in just seconds!